Heat equation: Definition

-Note also that the ability to use either ∆ or ∇^{2} to denote the Laplacian, without explicit reference to the spatial variables, is a reflection of the fact that the Laplacian is independent of the choice of coordinate system.
+Note also that the ability to use either $\Delta$ or $\nabla^2$ to denote the Laplacian, without explicit reference to the spatial variables, is a reflection of the fact that the Laplacian is independent of the choice of coordinate system.
 In mathematical terms, one would say that the Laplacian is translationally and rotationally invariant.
 In fact, it is (loosely speaking) the simplest differential operator which has these symmetries.
 This can be taken as a significant (and purely mathematical) justification of the use of the Laplacian and of the heat equation in modeling any physical phenomena which are homogeneous and isotropic, of which heat diffusion is a principal example.